-which comprise the consolidated statement of financial position as at December 31, 2019, the consolidated statement of profit and loss for the year then ended, and related notes, are derived from the audited consolidated financial statements of Banco di Caribe N.V. for the year ended December
+highlights, which comprise the consolidated statement of financial position as at December 31, 2021, the consolidated statement of profit and loss for the year then ended, and related notes, are derived from the audited consolidated financial statements of Banco di Caribe N.V. for the year ended December 31, 2021.

-In our opinion, the accompanying consolidated financial highlights are consistent. in all material respects, with the audited consolidated financial statements of Banco di Caribe N.V., in accordance with the Provision for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, issued by the Central Bank of Curação and St. Maarten, ("CBCS").
+In our opinion, the accompanying consolidated financial highlights are consistent, in all material respects, with the audited consolidated financial statements of Banco di Caribe N.V., in accordance with the Provision for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set by the Central Bank of Curação and St. Maarten. ("CBCS").